(3 days ago - At the office)

-How about just when you finished sorting out your finances, your car breaks down causing you to go back into debt.
+Or just when you finished paying off your credit card bills, your car breaks down causing you to go back into debt.

 In life, things will go wrong and there is usually nothing you can do to stop it (just like there was nothing I can do about my face meeting that elbow) but what you can do is control your actions after.